neuronsimulator/nrn/docs/nmodl/transpiler/INSTALL.rst

    apt-get install flex bison gcc python3 python3-pip

-The Python dependencies are installed using:
+All of the Python dependencies (build, run, and development) can be installed
+using:

 .. code:: sh